-ProtonMail Review & Test (2019): Is it Really Worth Your Money?
+ProtonMail Review 2024: Is It Really Worth Your Money?

 How safe are the e-mails you send to colleagues and friends?
 In a sense, the content of your e-mail messages is always being monitored.
 ProtonMail was designed to keep user content beyond the reach of government agencies and advertisers.